theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bw-loader/parametrization.md

 The *Custom Properties* define the properties unique to the Xtract BW Loader component. <br>
 When parameterizing the BW Loader component using SSIS variables, the *Custom Porperties* are overwritten.

-List of *Custom Properties* of the BW Loader component:
+List of relevant *Custom Properties* of the BW Loader component:

 |Property |Comment|
 |:----|:----|